 click on map to expand

-Due to COVID, the County has begun collecting comments from residents via an online form.
+Due to COVID, the County is collecting comments from residents via an online form.
+Registering your comments via this form will be more effective than sending the County an email.

 We strongly urge Yavapai County residents to visit www.surveymonkey.com/r/Autocamp and make your feelings known about this proposal.